xmihol00/nlp_proj_2023/README.md

 9. cleaning of the genre labels.

 ## Statistical Model
-The statistical model is based on word counting and its primary role is to asses the performance of the machine learning model.
-Occurences of words are counted for each genre during training of the model.
-The prediction is then simply performed by looking up and summing the learned numbers of occurences of words in the predicted sample for all genres.
-The most probable genre or multiple genres is selected as the one with the largest sum(s).
+The statistical model is based on word counting and its primary role is to asses the performance of the machine learning models against.
+Occurrences of words are counted for each genre during training of the model.
+The prediction is then simply performed by looking up and summing the learned counts of occurrences of words appearing in the predicted sample for all genres.
+The most probable genres are selected as those with the largest sums.

 The performance of the statistical model trained on the `merged` data set and evaluated on 121 test samples is summarized below:
 * Average IoU: 0.289